ECMA-262-3 in detail. Chapter 5. Functions.

 foo(); // "foo" is not defined

-Where the name “foo” is stored?
+Where is the name “foo” stored?
 In the activation object of foo?
-No, since nobody has defined any “foo” name inside foo.
+No, since nobody has defined any “foo” name inside foo function.
 In the parent variable object of a context which creates foo?
-Also not, since it follows from definition — FE does not influence the VO — what exactly we see calling foo from the outside.
+Also not, remember the definition — FE does not influence the VO — what is exactly we see when calling foo from the outside.
 Where then?

-And the point is the following.
-When the interpreter at the code execution stage meets named FE, it before creation of FE, creates auxiliary special object and adds it in front of the current scope chain.
-Then it creates FE itself and at this moment (as we know from the Chapter 4.
-Scope chain) the function gets the [[Scope]] property — the scope chain of the context which creates this function (i.e. in [[Scope]] there is that special object).
-After that, to the special object the unique property — the name of FE is added; value of this property is the reference to this FE.
+Here’s how it works: when the interpreter at the code execution stage meets named FE, before creating FE, it creates auxiliary special object and adds it in front of the current scope chain.
+Then it creates FE itself at which stage the function gets the [[Scope]] property (as we know from the Chapter 4.
+Scope chain) — the scope chain of the context which created the function (i.e. in [[Scope]] there is that special object).
+After that, the name of FE is added to the special object as unique property; value of this property is the reference to the FE.
 And the last action is removing that special object from the parent scope chain.
 Let’s see this algorithm on the pseudo-code:

 specialObject = {};